 Three previous juries returned verdicts of $72 million, $55 million and $70 million in talcum powder cases.
 In addition to over 1,000 plaintiffs whose cases are filed in Missouri, Johnson & Johnson is facing litigation across the country.

 Metzger Wickersham is currently investigating talcum powder cancer cases.
-If you or someone you know used baby powder, Shower to Shower, or other talc-based products and was diagnosed with ovarian or other types of cancer, get in touch with our PA injury lawyers for legal advice.
+If you or someone you know used baby powder, Shower to Shower, or another talc-based product and was diagnosed with ovarian or other types of cancer, get in touch with our Pennsylvania talc attorneys for legal advice.
 We never charge a fee for an initial consultation.

-Contact our Pennsylvania talcum powder lawyers for a free case review.
+Contact our Pennsylvania talc lawsuit attorneys for a free case review.